Dear Prospective Applicant,

 - three letters of recommendation, preferably from your Philosophy professors (forms not required)

 - transcripts (official transcripts must be provided if admitted)

 - a statement of your academic goals and interests

-- a 10-15 page sample of your philosophical writing
+- a 10-15 page sample of your best philosophical writing

-PLEASE NOTE: ALL APPLICATION MATERIALS MUST BE SENT DIRECTLY TO THE GRADUATE SCHOOL.
+ALL APPLICATION MATERIALS MUST BE SENT DIRECTLY TO THE GRADUATE SCHOOL and not to the Philosophy Department.
+All questions about TOEFL exams and application fees should be directed to the Graduate School.
 See the Graduate School website at http://grad.uconn.edu/online.html for more information.

-If you have questions about our program or your prospects, please contact me by phone, letter or e-mail.
+If you have questions about our program, please contact me by e-mail.

 Professor of Philosophy and Director of Graduate Studies